njoseGIT/flab/README.md

                 print(e)
                 return ''

-Below is an example of a driver for a hotplate that inherits the SerialDriver class to facilitate digital communications.
+Below is an example of a device for a hotplate that inherits the SerialDevice class to facilitate digital communications.
 Serial commands for communication can often be found in the manuals of equipment.

 Example: IkaDriver

     #A class for driving IKA RCT digital hotplate

-    from Projects.Example.Devices.Drivers import SerialDriver
+    from Projects.Example.Devices import SerialDevice

-    class Driver(SerialDriver.Driver):
+    class Driver(SerialDevice.Device):

-        driver_name = 'IkaDriver'
+        device_name = 'IkaDevice'

+        con_status = False  # is IKA connected (serial port)
+        ini_status = False  # is IKA initialized
         port = 'NA'
         #ASCII character at the beginning of a transmission
         beg_char = '/'